 Daisy also walks great on a leash and knows a few basic commands (and loves treats, so is easy to teach).
 She would do best as an only dog, but has been a rockstar at Wash Park (one of Denver’s busiest) during Jog a Dog.
 She is polite with other dogs unless they get too crazy with her – at her age, she has no time for puppy nonsense but is definitely not aggressive.

 Take Daisy home with you by contacting Denver Animal Shelter’s Foster Coordinator.

-Adoptable Adventure Dogs is a monthly series on Outdoor Beginner featuring shelter dogs that would make excellent partners in adventure.
+Adoptable Adventure Dogs is a series on Outdoor Beginner featuring shelter dogs that would make excellent partners in adventure.
 Through it, I hope to not only help get these puppers adopted, but also raise awareness for how great shelter dogs are!